leem18/ChatGPT_Chatbot_v4/README.md

 # ChatGPT v4 Chatbot Development

-Welcome to the **ChatGPT v4 Chatbot** project!
 This repository documents the development journey and implementation of a customized chatbot built using ChatGPT v4.
 Conceived as a personal project, this chatbot was designed to bridge the gap between the advanced capabilities of GPT-4 and limited initial resources, facilitating deeper learning and research into AI-driven conversation models.

 ## 🧑‍🏫 Project Overview